 My head hurts as I walk up and down those endless grocery store aisles.
 My brain is so stuffed with knowledge it ceases to function properly.
 My thoughts are cloudy, I’m overwhelmed, and I’m ready to abandon my cart and run like I am fire out the front door.

 I know what I “should” eat but then I also know what I “shouldn’t” eat and the two often contradict.
 Trying to do what’s best can be exhausting and frustrating for a rule-follower like me.

 This story is mine, before finding peace with food through my faith.
-And, you will find dozens of posts here sharing tidbits from my journey (I hope you have made yourself at home).
+And, you will find dozens of posts here at Grace Filled Plate sharing tidbits from my journey (I hope you have made yourself at home).

-But, I also wanted to highlight some Christian health and fitness experts who have their own incredible takes on how to eat a Biblical diet.
+But, I also wanted to highlight some Christian health and fitness experts who have their own incredible takes on how to follow a Biblical eating plan.
 These tips are about so much more than what, how, or where you eat.
 These truths get to the heart of the matter!

 What does it mean to have a Biblical diet?